 Disadvantages of Elastic Demand

-- Price increase of different goods results in a decrease in consumption.
+- The price increase of different goods results in a decrease in consumption.
 Thus, there would be a negative effect from the business point of view which leads to slash in overall income levels of the parties associated with the business.
-The labor or the staffs related to the business would receive lower wages if the demand continues to shift downward.
+The labor or the staff related to the business would receive lower wages if the demand continues to shift downward.

-- Demand for low pricing products gets higher.
+- The demand for low pricing products gets higher.
 However, the margin remains low for the producer followed by the wage levels of the workers associated with the manufacturing of the goods and services.
 The only positive effect is the increment of the volume of the goods.

 - Higher elasticity in demand due to the price changes lead to price fluctuation and the stability along with other economic factors erodes within the economy.